 Julia is a graduate of the University of Alabama and earned a Master of Social Work from the University of Kentucky.
 She spent the first 20 years of her career as a social worker with Hospice of the Bluegrass, switching gears to work for the UK Hemophilia Treatment Center and DanceBlue Hematology-Oncology Clinic in 2013.
 She has 3 daughters, including a set of twins, and a very special St. Bernard.
 Julia enjoys kayaking, watching her daughters play softball and soccer for the University of Pikeville, and rooting for Bama Football.

-Mark Milburn is Vice President, Health Systems, for Option Care Health, the largest national independent provider for infusion therapy.
+Mark Milburn is Associate Vice President, Market Solutions for InfuCareRX, a national independent provider for infusion therapy.
 Mark is a graduate of the University Of Kentucky College Of Pharmacy and received a Master’s Degree at Campbellsville University in Management and Leadership.
 With over 30 years’ involvement in health systems and infusion services, Mark has specific experiences with bleeding disorder programming, 340B Drug Discount Programming, Community Based infusion and Specialty Pharmacy.
 Mark and his wife Sharon love to travel with their favorite location being Walt Disney World.

 Diane Burnett APRN recently retired as a pediatric nurse practitioner after working in Pediatric Hematology and Oncology (University of Louisville and Norton Cancer Institute locally) for the past 40 years.
 She graduated from Valparaiso University and University of Virginia for her nursing training.
 She was one of the first nurse practitioners at Norton’s Children’s Hospital in 1983.
 Her passion was pediatric hematology, and taught many patients and families about their bleeding disorders, as well as many colleagues and nursing students during her tenure.
 She served on national hematology committees including National Hemophilia Nursing Committee, was content expert for ANCC Hemostasis Nursing Certification development, and lectured locally and nationally regarding pediatric hematology topics.
 She received numerous nursing and volunteer awards during her career.
 She is married, has 2 grown children, a daughter in law, future son in law, and a new granddaughter- whom she is thrilled all live locally!
 She is excited to be a board member for BDofKY and looks forward to seeing familiar friends and developing new ones!